ElektraInitiative/libelektra/doc/dev/hooks.md

   - Signature: `(Plugin * handle, KeySet * returned, Key * parentKey)`
   - Called in `kdbSet` after the storage phase.
   - Must not modify the `returned` keyset.
+  - The `parentKey` must not be modified, except for adding errors and warnings.
   - Calculates the changes and stores them.

 - `lock`:

   - Signature: `int (Plugin * handle, Key * parentKey)`
   - Called in `kdbSet` before the storage phase.
+  - The `parentKey` must not be modified, except for adding errors and warnings.
   - Must ensure that this is only process that can record changes until `unlock` is called.
     - If successful, must return `ELEKTRA_PLUGIN_STATUS_SUCCESS`.
     - If not successful, must return `ELEKTRA_PLUGIN_STATUS_ERROR`

 - `unlock`:

   - Signature: `int (Plugin * handle, Key * parentKey)`
   - Called in `kdbSet` before returning, after `lock` has been called.
+  - The `parentKey` must not be modified, except for adding errors and warnings.
   - Must remove any acquired locks and mutexes, so that other processes can record changes again.

 ## Lifecycle